0xdeafdead/didiomi-assesment/README.md

 # Didomi Assessment

 This project is a **NestJS** starter application written in TypeScript, designed for efficient and scalable server-side development.
+This project was develop to comply with [Didomi Backend Challenge](https://github.com/didomi/challenges/tree/master/backend)

 ## Features